jipiboily/docs-1/docs/installation/backup.rst

 ===========

 Gemnasium Enterprise will store its data in a persistent volume (cf. :ref:`docker_image_volumes`.).
-It is YOUR responsability to backup this volume.
+It is YOUR responsibility to backup this volume.
 Gemnasium Entreprise has no capacities of backing up data.

 Snapshots
 ---------